 Venison is a meat I grew up eating which harnesses a unique field to table flavor.
 It also carries a heaping dose of nostalgia.
 My dad used to take me ice fishing when I was young with my brother and sister.
 We would play endless rounds of card games like Kingman’s Corner and Crazy 8’s and eat endless amounts of Snickers candy bars and venison hot sticks.
 Then, in a sugar crazed frenzy further fueled by soda pop, we’d take off out onto the ice and skate around in a sad attempt at hockey.
-Venison stroganoff is my take on a creamy comfort dish that reminds me of many winters at home as a kid.
+Venison stroganoff is one of my favorite venison recipes.
+This is my take on a creamy comfort dish that reminds me of many winters at home as a kid.

 After meeting my father for the first time, my husband fell in love with the annual deer hunting adventure and spends a long weekend each year hanging out with the guys in the woods dangling from trees in freezing temps and walking through marsh and bramble in pursuit of deer (sounds like a GREAT time doesn’t it?? ha!).
 Some years are more prosperous than others and this year his efforts were rewarded with a nice stash of venison in our freezer.
 Venison stroganoff is a simple Hungarian style dish that easily blends the unique flavor of this lean game meat into a sauce perfect for ladling over pasta or smashed potatoes.
 You can also use beef in this recipe but if you have access to venison, give it a shot as this venison stroganoff will rock your socks off!!